moliver28/research-handbook/content/handbook/product/product-processes/_index.md

 - Performance improvements and user interface enhancements improve the experience for end users and should be labeled as `~"type::feature"`.
 - API additions including both REST and GraphQL should also be labeled as `~"type::feature"`.
 - If people care about a missing feature and the solution is clear, the issue should be marked as `~"Seeking community contributions"`.
-- - If the missing feature has been reported by a customers care, the issue should be marked as `~"customer"`.
+- If the missing feature has been reported by a customers, the issue should be marked as `~"customer"`.

 ##### Bug issues